DKMS-LSL/typeloader/user_manual/submission_ipd.md

 # ![Icon](images/TypeLoader_32.png) Submit alleles to IPD

+Once ENA has notified you by email that they have assigned accession numbers to a project, you can proceed to IPD submission.

 ![Important](images/icon_important.png) **Your IPD user settings will be incorporated into the IPD files you generate.
 So make sure yours are ok before you start (using the [=> Settings Dialog](settings.md)).
 If this is your first IPD submission, create just one file and manually copy the data into [IPD's Submission Page](https://www.ebi.ac.uk/ipd/imgt/hla/subs/submit.html) to receive your submittor ID for future submissions. ([=> How to feed TypeLoader's results into IPD's webform](ipd_webform.md)).
 Then follow the instructions for [=> Registering as a bulk submittor with IPD](ipd.md).**

 To submit (one or multiple) alleles to IPD (IMGT/HLA or KIR), click ``Submit to IPD`` in the menu or toolbar, or choose ``Submit project to IPD`` in the [=> Project Overview](overview_project.md).